 Things that can affect your LDL level include:

 - Diet.
 Saturated fat and cholesterol in the food you eat make your blood cholesterol level rise

 - Weight.
 Being overweight tends to raise your LDL level, lower your HDL level, and increase your total cholesterol level

 - Physical Activity.
-Lack of physical activity can lead to weight gain, which can raise your LDL level
+A lack of physical activity can lead to weight gain, which can raise your LDL level

 - Smoking.
 Cigarette smoking lowers your HDL cholesterol.
 Since HDL helps to remove LDL from your arteries, if you have less HDL, that can contribute to you having a higher LDL level.

 - Age and Gender.
 As women and men get older, their cholesterol levels rise.
 Before the age of menopause, women have lower total cholesterol levels than men of the same age.
 After the age of menopause, women's LDL levels tend to rise.